Read This Before Buying a Foreclosed Home

 While there are often great deals on foreclosed homes, there are certain pitfalls you’ll need to avoid.
 One major example is wear and tear on the property; homeowners who go through foreclosure typically do so after a period of financial hardship, meaning they may not have had the resources to carry out necessary maintenance and repairs.
 Procedural difficulties are another common issue.
 Foreclosure can involve a lot of paperwork, which can delay you getting the keys to your new home.

 Foreclosure became much more common during the mortgage crisis of 2007-2009.
-It’s rarer these days, but you can still find homes that go on the market in this way, especially since the COVID-related moratorium on foreclosures ended in July of last year.
+It’s rarer these days, but you can still find homes that go on the market in this way.
 If you approach the situation sensibly, foreclosed homes can offer you great options in your property hunt.